Correspondence and inquiries concerning manuscripts should be sent to the Editor:

 Manuscripts, including Tables, Figures and a Covering Letter should be submitted via email directly to the Editor: Dr. Bob Bortolussi, email@example.com

-Non-members of the Canadian Society of Clinical Investigation (CSCI) must agree to pay publication charges of $100 per page plus $50 per figure or illustration.
+As of October 1, 2016, non-members of the Canadian Society of Clinical Investigation (CSCI) must agree to pay publication charges of US$150 per published page plus US$100 per figure or illustration and US$50 per table.
 There is no charge for members of the CSCI to publish in CIM.

 Authorship and Copyright

 Authors must submit a separate Covering Letter, signed by all authors, stipulating that all persons listed as authors have contributed to preparing the manuscript, and that no person or persons other than the authors listed have contributed significantly in its preparation.
 Authors will be asked to transfer copyright of articles accepted for publication to the Canadian Society for Clinical Investigation.
 The Cover Letter of submitted manuscripts should be accompanied by letters granting permission to reproduce previously published materials or to use illustrations that may identify subjects.

 The cover letter must acknowledge acceptance of page charges, suggest three (3) reviewers, and acknowledge the understanding that copyright is being signed over to CIM.

 Manuscripts describing investigations carried out in humans will not be accepted for publication unless the text states, at the beginning of the Methods section, that the study has been approved by, and carried out according to the instructions of the author's institutional Human Investigations or Ethics Committee.
 Reports of investigations in animals will not be accepted for publication unless the text states that the study was approved by the author's institutional Animal Investigation Committee.